luismond/tm2tb/README.md

 ### Extracting terms from bilingual documents

-tm2tb can also extract and match terms from bilingual documents.
-Let's take a small translation file:
+Extract and match source & target terms from a bilingual document:

 ```
                                                  src                                                trg